JoelChan13/mildew-detector/README.md

 - [Keras Accuracy Metrics](https://keras.io/api/metrics/accuracy_metrics/#:~:text=metrics.,with%20which%20y_pred%20matches%20y_true%20.)

 ## Trial and Error

+During the trial and error phase of this project, the primary objective was to confirm or deny the hypotheses stated in the hypothesis section and to identify the best hyperparameters for the mildew detector model.
+This approach allowed for systematic experimentation to fine-tune the model's architecture and parameters.
+The process was documented in the ModelEvaluation_Trials Jupyter notebook, where different trials were conducted by commenting in and out relevant code to focus on specific tests.

+A trial was conducted to test hypothesis #3, which claims that RGB images perform better than grayscale images in terms of image classification accuracy.
+To validate this hypothesis, models were trained and compared, modifying only the image color.
+This allowed for the identification of which model produced more accurate results and the margin of difference in accuracy between the two color formats.

+Another key focus of the trials was the evaluation of the softmax activation function, tested both with and without early stopping, and then compared to sigmoid, addressing hypothesis #2.
+Additionally, the model's performance was tested with one convolutional layer removed, helping to refine the convolution layer size.

+Optimizers AdaGrad & Adam were chosen as the optimizers during the trial and error phase.
+Adam was considered as a potential alternative, however, it did not emerge as the ideal optimizer for this project.
+Adam combines the advantages of two other popular optimizers, AdaGrad and RMSProp.
+It maintains a per-parameter learning rate and updates based on both the average of recent gradients (like AdaGrad) and the squared gradients (like RMSProp), making it adaptive and efficient for a wide range of tasks.
+Notwithstanding this, AdaGrad's ability to adapt learning rates to the data's characteristics made it more suitable for this model.
+AdaGrad adapts the learning rate based on the frequency of parameter updates, decreasing learning rates for frequently updated parameters and increasing them for less frequently updated ones.
+This adaptation helped efficiently navigate the loss landscape, particularly in the presence of sparse or noisy data.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks